certgenix/pef/replit.md

 **Replit Plugins**: Development-specific plugins for error overlays, cartographer (code navigation), and dev banner when running in Replit environment.

+**Resend Email Service**: Transactional email service for sending notifications.
+Configured to use environment variable `RESEND_API_KEY`.
+Emails are sent from `onboarding@resend.dev` (testing email) to `abdulmoiz.cloud25@gmail.com` for:
+- Contact form submissions from the `/contact` page
+- New opportunity submissions from the `/opportunities` page

+Email notifications include formatted HTML with all submission details, timestamp, and sender information.

 ### Asset Management

 Generated images stored in `attached_assets/generated_images/` directory (e.g., professional handshake hero image).
 Vite alias configured for `@assets` path resolution.